What are Workers and Monitors?

 Can I vary the frequency of Check-in for each Worker?

-Yes, you have a great deal of choice, anywhere from 5 minutes to 10 hours.
+Yes, you have a great deal of choice, anywhere from 5 minutes to 24 hours.
+You can also choose not to have a timer.

 Can I vary how frequently the Worker gets a reminder alarm on the app?